 I will be living in a double; do I need to bring a fridge?

 You may want to purchase a small fridge for your room upon arrival.
-Student Life may be able to assist you with renting a fridge or microwave for the semester/year.
+Residence Life & Housing may be able to assist you with renting a fridge or microwave for the semester/year.

 What size sheets are needed for the beds?

 The beds are extra-long and therefore need extra-long (80 inches) sheets for a twin bed.

 Will I have a phone in the room?